 There are lots of reasons people like to play this bet.
 The main reason is probably the amount of interest you get for a single stake.
 The Trap Challenge gives those participating something to cheer for in every race on the card without having to bet on them all individually.
 On most occasions the result is also not usually decided until late in the meeting, often not until the very last race.
 Players in the market therefore have a chance to succeed and land a winning bet for the majority of the day, and a small stake gives you skin in the game for most of the meeting.

-On the opposite side of the coin though, this bet is also not designed for those punters who like to make their selection and make a quick profit.
+On the opposite side of the coin though, this bet is also not designed for those punters who like to make their selection and make a quick net win.
 Some people like the thrill of placing a bet and knowing the outcome quite quickly, so if this is you, your patience may be tested by the Trap Challenge.
 That said, most people have it as a side bet along with their main selections in each individual contest.

 Another possible downside is that you may like the chances of three greyhounds in a certain trap.
 Those dogs might all win, however you are still by no means certain to land a winning Trap Challenge bet.
 It is a tough bet to land and one that often requires a little luck too, unless coincidence means you happen to have five or six of your strongest fancies all coming out of the same trap.